mhmdsami/mhmdsami/README.md

 # Hello there, I am Sami!
-a pre-final year CSE undergrad who loves to **craft web experiences**.
+a final year CSE undergrad who loves to **craft web experiences**.
 Always ready to take up challenges to **make the internet a little better than before**.

 I usually try new things and break here and make at [**@sm-sami**](https://github.com/sm-sami).
 I do all things web, but I mostly spend time building user interfaces.